-"(i) IN GENERAL.-In the case of a nonelecting TAAeligible individual and notwithstanding subparagraph (A), such individual may elect continuation coverage under this subsection during the 60-day period that begins on the first day of the month in which the individual becomes a TAA-eligible individual, but only if such election is made not later than 6 months after the date of the TAA-related loss of coverage.
+'(i) IN GENERAL.-In the case of a nonelecting TAA-eligible individual and notwithstanding subparagraph (A), such individual may elect continuation coverage under this subsection during the 60-day period that begins on the first day of the month in which the individual becomes a TAA-eligible individual, but only if such election is made not later than 6 months after the date of the TAA-related loss of coverage.

-"(ii) COMMENCEMENT OF COVERAGE; NO REACH-BACK.-Any continuation coverage elected by a TAAeligible individual under clause (i) shall commence at the beginning of the 60-day election period described in such paragraph and shall not include any period prior to such 60-day election period.
+'(ii) COMMENCEMENT OF COVERAGE; REACH-BACK.-Any continuation coverage elected by a TAA-eligible individual under clause (i) shall commence at the beginning of the 60-day election period described in such paragraph and shall not include any period prior to such 60day election period.

-"(iii) Preexisting conditions.-With respect to an individual who elects continuation coverage pursuant to clause (i), the period"(I) beginning on the date of the TAA-related loss of coverage, and election period described in clause (i), shall be disregarded for purposes of determining the 63-day periods referred to in section 9801(c)(2), section 701(c)(2) of the Employee Retirement Income Security Act of 1974, and section 2701(c)(2) of the Public Health Service Act.
+(iii) Preexisting conditions.-With respect to an individual who elects continuation coverage pursuant to clause (i), the periodshall be disregarded for purposes of determining the 63-day periods referred to in section 9801(c)(2), section 701(c)(2) of the Employee Retirement Income Security Act of 1974, and section 2701(c)(2) of the Public Health Service Act.